mithraiclabs/PsyLendCPIExamples/Architecture.md

 deposits and repays only

 ### Accounts:
-* Market - jet market the reserve is under
+* Market - Psy market the reserve is under
 * Reserve
-* Owner - administrator/owner of the jet market, must sign.
+* Owner - administrator/owner of the Psy market, must sign.

 ### Notes:

-The `set_market_flags` does the same for the entire Jet Market.
+The `set_market_flags` does the same for the entire Psy Market.
 Unlike the `set_market_flags` ix, this ix can halt just deposits or just withdraws, without halting both.

 ********************************************************************************